Paula Reynolds Photography

 Inspiring lectures offered in-person & virtually

-The presenters will take you on a journey through their explorations of garden design concepts, plant selections, growing techniques, history, photography,
+The presenters will take you on a journey through their explorations of garden design concepts, plant selections, growing techniques, history, photography, floral arranging, and environmental sciences.

 Cost per lecture: